arolson/On-The-Map/README.md

 Udacity Course Project

 # Description
-Built an app that allows users to tour the world without leaving the comforts of their couch.
+Built an app that posts user-generated location information to a shared map, pulling the locations of fellow Nanodegree students, with custom messages about themselves or their learning experience.
-This app allows you to drop pins on a map and pull up Flickr images associated with that location.
-Locations and images are stored using Core Data.

 # License
 This application was built as a Course Project for Udacity.com.